 That perspective really inspires me, whatever’s going on in my life.
 I’m like anyone, you know: I have ups and downs, life gets on top of me sometimes.
 But I try to retain that perspective, even when I’m going through some grief, or a loss that is terribly painful, and I try to remind myself that this is part of being alive.
 Even the ability to feel grief or pain is a beautiful thing, because most things in the universe don’t feel anything and yet we evolved with this complex nature, being able to experience a myriad of emotions; and I think that’s absolutely beautiful and I wouldn’t change it for the world.

-It looks like we only get one life and that life is over in the blink of an eye in universal terms, and yeah, that upsets me.
-And that, too, makes me very grateful for my body, and that’s why I don’t want to live my life resenting it for not working in the way that other people’s work, because it’s a complete living, breathing miracle and it gives me this life and it allows me to be me, so I think it’s an absolutely beautiful thing and wobbly or not I love it!
+It looks like we only get one life and that life is over in the blink of an eye in universal terms, and yeah, [that upsets me].
+And that, too, makes me very grateful for my body, and that’s why I don’t want to live my life resenting it for not working in a way that other people’s might work, because it’s a complete living, breathing miracle and it gives me this life and it allows me to be me, so I think it’s an absolutely beautiful thing and wobbly or not I love it!

 Why do you object so strongly when people say they find someone like you inspirational?

 It’s a really simplistic view of people, that just because you find walking harder you’re ‘brave’ and ‘amazing’.
 I really want to debunk the way that people who are labelled ‘disabled’ are called ‘inspirational’ essentially for living their life.
 My belief is that however you are born, however your body works, is totally normal to you.
 Everyone is different, and that’s what’s normal.
 People look at me and think, ‘Oh my goodness, it must be so hard to have a body that works like that!’, but for me it’s normal.
 I haven’t lost anything.